Super Bowl XLII: Statistical overview

 Manning completed 19 of his 34 passes for 255 yards, including a mark of 9-of-14 for 152 yards and two touchdowns in the fourth quarter, with one interception, to be named the game's Most Valuable Player.
 Manning also became the first quarterback to throw two go-ahead touchdowns in the fourth quarter of a Super Bowl.
 Toomer was the Giants' leading receiver, with 6 catches for 84 yards, and Bradshaw and Jacobs rushed for 45 and 42 yards, respectively.
 Burress had only 2 receptions for 27 yards, but one of those was the game-winning touchdown with 35 seconds left.
 The Patriots' offense recorded 274 total yards to the Giants' 338.
 While he never scored, Welker tied a Super Bowl record with 11 receptions for 109 yards.
-Moss had five catches for 62 yards and a touchdown, and Maroney rushed for 36 yards and a TD.
+Moss had five catches for 62 yards and a touchdown, and Maroney rushed for 36 yards and a touchdown.
 Brady completed 29 of his 48 passes for 266 yards and a touchdown.
 Brady's 29 completions gave him a career total of 100 in his four Super Bowls, surpassing the previous record for Super Bowl completions that was held by Joe Montana at 83.
 Justin Tuck and Adalius Thomas were the top defensive performers for the Giants and Patriots, respectively, as each recorded five solo tackles, two sacks, and one forced fumble.

-The game was the first Super Bowl in which neither team rushed for as many as 100 yards.
+One key fact of the game was the number of possessions that reached the red-zone: the Giants made it four times and their defense limited the Patriots to two.
+The Patriots had six consecutive possessions that came short of reaching the Giants' 20-yard line.
+The game was the first Super Bowl in which neither team rushed for as many as 100 yards, with the Patriots held to 45.